xrrocha/word-scrambler/README.md

 thanks in no small part to
 [Google's endorsement of it](https://www.infoworld.com/article/3197337/google-endorses-kotlin-for-android-development.html) as their preferred Android language.
-Kotlin has also gained lots of traction in the JVM backend world as well with
+Kotlin has also gained lots of traction in the JVM backend world with
 [Spring openly supporting its use](https://spring.io/blog/2017/01/04/introducing-kotlin-support-in-spring-framework-5-0).

 Beyond the JVM, Kotlin also [compiles to native binaries](https://kotlinlang.org/docs/reference/native-overview.html)